adsnaider/Git-Scope/README.md

   * Not a testing framework.
   * Not a a way to generate Gradescope's `results.json`.
-There's other libraries for that particular reason.
+There's other libraries for that particular reason: See https://github.com/adsnaider/StarGrade

 ## Motivation

 Creating autograded assignments in Gradescope requires a lot of boiler plate code already.
-Even more, maintaing them is even harder as any change to the autograder code means having to rebuild the Gradescope docker instance with the new autograder code.
+Maintaing them is even harder as any change to the autograder code means having to rebuild the Gradescope docker instance with the new autograder code.
 A better way to handle this, is to have a non-changing setup whose job is to clone and pull the assignment-specific autograding code